jonleighton/focused_controller/README.md

 ## Routing ##

-Rails' routing assumes your actions are methods inside an object whose name ends with 'controller'.
+Rails' normal routing assumes your actions are methods inside an object whose name ends with 'controller'.
 For example:

 ``` ruby
 get '/posts/new' => 'posts#new'